Saatva Classic Plush vs Helix Midnight Luxe: Which side sleeper mattress should you buy in today's Memorial Day sales?

 (Image credit: Saatva)

 With three firmness options to choose from, the Saatva Classic is a brilliant all-rounder.
 We’re focusing on the Saatva Classic Plush, which is specifically designed to suit side sleepers with its plush feel and contouring comfort.
 Saatva’s official Memorial Day sale is now live, with $400 off the Classic.
-This is the biggest discount we’ve seen and with the MSRP off the mattress also dropping, you can pick up a queen for $1,695.
+This is the biggest discount we’ve seen, meaning you can pick up a queen for $1,699.
 You’ll also get a year’s sleep trial, lifetime warranty and free white glove delivery.

 Saatva Classic Plush vs Helix Midnight Luxe Mattress: Materials & Design